 A supporters’ trust is a formal, democratic and not-for-profit organisation of fans who attempt to strengthen the influence of supporters over the running of the club they support.

-We are backed by Supporters Direct and registered with the Financial Conduct Authority (Community Benefit Society #7433).
+We are backed by the Football Supporters Association and registered with the Financial Conduct Authority (Community Benefit Society #7433).
 A CBS is a form of Co-operative that operates under a one-member one-vote principle and any changes to the rules must be approved by the members; only becoming effective once the FSA has agreed them, checking they are in keeping with the spirit of the organisation.

 The Nottingham Forest Supporters’ Trust is as strong as its members make it.
 The more of us there are, the more involved we all get and the more we offer our skills and raise our voices, then the stronger the Trust will be.
 We have the potential to speak on behalf of all fans, We can make a real positive difference to the future of our club.